wentuoc/tp/docs/UserGuide.md

 ### 🍽 Recipes List

-This is the primary list where all your meals are stored.
+This is the primary list where all the meals are stored.
+It comes pre-populated with 100 meals, but you can also add new meals with the `create` command.

-Whenever you use the `create /mname mealName /ing ing1(ing1_cost), ing2(ing2_cost)` command, a new meal is added here.
+- Add a meal: `create`

-- View with: `recipes`
+- View recipes list: `recipes`
+- View a filtered recipes list: `filter`
-- Delete from it: `delete INDEX`
+- Delete a meal: `delete`

 ### ⭐ Wishlist

-This is a secondary list where you can add and remove the preferred meals you have chosen from the (filtered) recipes list using `select Index [filter method (optional)]` and `remove index` respectively.
+This is a secondary list where you can add and remove your favourite meals.
+By using the `select` command, you can select a meal from the recipes list and add it to your wishlist.
+The app can look through this list to `recommend` you certain meals for you to prepare.

-It's useful for suggesting meal recommendations and to-buy ingredients based on the `recommend` and `buy` commands respectively.
+- Add a meal to wishlist: `select`

-- View with: `wishlist`
+- View wishlist: `wishlist`
-- Not included in `recommend`
+- Recommend a meal: `recommend`
+- Remove a meal from wishlist: `remove`

 ### 🧾 Inventory List
-This inventory list is where you store and remove the to-buy ingredients which may or may not be part of the meals in the wishlist.
+This inventory list is where you can view te ingredients that you currently own at home, helping you to know what meals you can prepare.

-- Add to inventory list using: `buy /ing ing1 (ing1_cost), ing2 (ing2_cost)`
+- Add an ingredient to inventory: `buy`
-- View with: `inventory`
+- View inventory: `inventory`
+- Consume an ingredient from inventory: `consume`

+The specific features and syntax are elaborated below.

 ## Features